sapegin/sapegin.me/src/content/blog/naming.md

 - One-liner functions, where the scope of a variable is a single line: easy to follow (example: `[8, 16].map(x => x + 'px')`).
 - Global variables, whose scope is infinite: a variable can be used or modified anywhere in the project, and there’s no way to know which value it holds at any given moment, which often leads to bugs.
 That’s why many developers have been [advocating against global variables](https://wiki.c2.com/?GlobalVariablesAreBad) for decades.

 Usually, the shorter the scope, the better.
-However, religious scope shortening has the same issues as splitting code into many teeny-tiny functions: it’s easy to overdo it and hurt readability.
+However, extreme scope shortening has the same issues as splitting code into many teeny-tiny functions: it’s easy to overdo it and hurt readability.

-**Info:** We talk about splitting code into functions in the Divide and conquer, or merge and relax chapter.
+**Info:** We talk about splitting code into functions in the [Divide and conquer, or merge and relax](/blog/divide/) chapter.

 I found that _reducing the lifespan of variables_ works as well and doesn’t produce lots of tiny functions.
 The idea here is to reduce the number of lines between the variable declaration and the line where the variable is accessed for the last time.
 A variable’s _scope_ might be a whole 200-line function, but if the lifespan of a particular variable is three lines, then we only need to look at these three lines to understand how this variable is used.